Social pedagogical and social care professions; application for recognition of a foreign qualification

 - If no significant differences are found or if the compensatory measure has been completed in full, the full equivalence of your foreign qualification can be determined.

 The following applies to professions that are not state-regulated in the Free State of Bavaria (see description):

 - If no substantial differences are found, the full equivalence of your foreign qualification can be determined.

 - If there are substantial differences and at the same time comparable qualification contents, the existing qualifications as well as the differences to the Bavarian qualification are described in the notice.

-Late repatriates can alternatively apply for an equivalence determination in accordance with the Federal Expellees Act (BVFG).
+Late repatriates can alternatively submit an application for the determination of equivalence in accordance with the Federal Expellees Act (BVFG).

 In contrast to the procedure under the Bavarian Vocational Qualifications Assessment Act (BayBQFG), professional experience and/or further training cannot be taken into account in this free procedure.

 Late repatriates can choose whether to submit an application in accordance with the BayBQFG or the Federal Expellees Act (BVFG).

 If an application is submitted in accordance with BVFG, it must be accompanied by appropriate proof (Spätaussiedlerbescheinigung / ID card for displaced persons).

 The State Office for Schools will confirm receipt of your application within one month and, if necessary, inform you which documents need to be supplemented.
 If the documents are complete, the decision will be made within three months.
 In justified cases, this period may be extended appropriately.